School Board Policy 709 -

 G. Dangerous Weapons

-If a driver observes or learns that a passenger may have a dangerous weapon on the bus, he or she should remain calm and call for assistance using a predetermined code.
+If a driver observes or learns that a passenger may have a dangerous weapon on the bus, they should remain calm and call for assistance.
 The driver should give the location of the bus to the dispatcher, continue the route and wait for assistance.
-The driver should not inform the passenger suspected of having the weapon that he or she knows of the weapon.
+The driver should not inform the passenger suspected of having the weapon that they know of the weapon.

 In an emergency stop, the driver should turn on the four-way hazard warning lights, and running or clearance lights.